apache/parquet-format/Encryption.md

 ### Plaintext footer mode

-This mode allows older Parquet versions (released before the encryption support) to access unencrypted columns in encrypted files - at a price of exposing certain metadata fields in these files.
-It can be useful during a transitional period in organizations where some frameworks can't be upgraded to a new Parquet library for a while.
-Data writers will run with a new Parquet version, and produce encrypted files with a plaintext footer.
+This mode allows older Parquet versions (released before the encryption support) to access unencrypted columns in encrypted files - at a price of leaving certain metadata fields unprotected in these files (not encrypted or tamper-proofed).
+The plaintext footer mode can be useful during a transitional period in organizations where some frameworks can't be upgraded to a new Parquet library for a while.
+Data writers will upgrade and run with a new Parquet version, producing encrypted files in this mode.
 Data readers, working with a sensitive data, will also upgrade to a new Parquet library.
 But other readers that don't need the sensitive columns, can continue working with an older Parquet version.
 They will be able to access plaintext columns in encrypted files.
 An older reader, trying to access a sensitive column data in a ".parquet.encrypted" file with a plaintext footer, will get an  exception.
 More specifically, a Thrift parsing exception on an encrypted `PageHeader` structure.
 Again, using older Parquet readers for encrypted files is a temporary solution.
-After a transition period, with all readers upgraded to a new Parquet library, a Hidden column exception will be thrown in this situation.
-Also, the writers should start then producing the files in an Encrypted footer mode.

 In the plaintext footer mode, the `optional ColumnMetaData meta_data` is set in the `ColumnChunk` structure for all columns, but is stripped of the statistics for the sensitive (encrypted) columns.